georgiana-ojoc/UniversityProjects/Computer Networks/README.md

 # Train Scheduling System
-Implemented a client-server application in C++ in Linux using a MySQL database in which the information is loaded from JSON files
+Implemented an client-server application in C++ in Linux using a MySQL database in which the information is loaded from JSON files
 Works like a shell with the following commands:
  - register [username] [password]
  - login [username] [password]